large-scale-kim/EDM-AOT/README.md

 [arXiv](https://arxiv.org/abs/2403.05069)

 **Abstract**
-###### *Recent studies have explored the application of Optimal Transport to ODE-based image generative models.
-These approaches enhance generative models by identifying the Optimal Transport connections between image and noise distributions.
-However, applying these approaches to diffusion-based generative models introduces computational efficiency issues, making their application challenging.
-Therefore, simulation-free models, such as Flow Matching, are the only viable option for implementing these approaches.
-To tackle this limitation, we propose the Approximated Optimal Transport (AOT) for diffusion-based generative models, which effectively estimates the Optimal Transport process.
-We make two primary contributions.
-Firstly, we illustrate the viability of obtaining AOT through mini-batch coupling.
-Secondly, we enhance the training of diffusion models by incorporating AOT, resulting in improved model performance.
-Notably, our method achieves state-of-the-art results in unconditional image generation on the CIFAR-10 dataset without requiring guidance models, obtaining a FID score of 1.88 with 27 NFE (the number of function evaluations).
-Additionally, we extend the application of AOT to the training of discriminator guidance models, leading to a new benchmark for unconditional image generation on the CIFAR-10 dataset utilizing guidance models with a remarkable FID score of 1.67 with 29 NFE.*
+###### *We introduce the Approximated Optimal Transport (AOT) technique, a novel training scheme for diffusion-based generative models.
+Our approach aims to approximate and integrate optimal transport into the training process, significantly enhancing the ability of diffusion models to estimate the denoiser outputs accurately.
+This improvement leads to ODE trajectories of diffusion models with lower curvature and reduced truncation errors during sampling.
+We achieve superior image quality and reduced sampling steps by employing AOT in training.
+Specifically, we achieve FID scores of 1.88 with just 27 NFEs and 1.73 with 29 NFEs in unconditional and conditional generations, respectively.
+Furthermore, when applying AOT to train the discriminator for guidance, we establish new state-of-the-art FID scores of 1.68 and 1.58 for unconditional and conditional generations, respectively, each with 29 NFEs.
+This outcome demonstrates the effectiveness of AOT in enhancing the performance of diffusion models.*

 This is implementation code of [Improving Diffusion-Based Generative Models via Approximated Optimal Transport]().